 Love requires time for maturation.
-Perhaps it is stating the obvious, but youth especially need to hear that love takes time to reach its full flower.
-Love is so much more than merely erotic.
-Love consists of growing comfortable with another, of learning to trust one another through every contingency of life, of growing toward one another so that you are able to accept another without feeling the need to change them into someone they are not.
+I am stating the obvious when I say that youth especially need to be taught that love takes time to reach its full flower.
+Love is so much more than merely erotic passion.
+Love consists of growing comfortable with another, of learning to trust one another through every contingency of life, of growing toward one another so that you are able to accept another without feeling the need to change him into someone he is not.
 There are no shortcuts to this condition.
 True love begins with the exercise of the will to love another, accepting him or her as he or she is, though willing to seek what is best.
 Love means learning to respect another as unique, treasuring the person rather than focusing on the exterior features.
-Love means surrendering your rights for their good.
+Love means surrendering your rights for the good of the one loved.